KimMachineGun/mockc/README.md

 If you want to generate mock that implements the above interface, follow the steps below.
 ### With Mock Generator
 #### 1. Write Mock Generator
 If you want to generate mock with mock generator, write a mock generator first.
 The mock will be generated in its generator path and it'll be named its generator's name.
 You can write multiple generators in one file, and multiple mocks will be generated.
-The mock generator should be consist of function calls of the `mockc` package(currently only `mockc.Implements()` is provided).
+The mock generator should be consist of function calls of the `mockc` package.
 ```go
 //+build mockc